MadisLemsalu/Creative-Applications-of-GANs/README.md

 # Creative-Applications-of-GANs

-During my semester abroad in South Korea I completed Kadenze's'Creative Applications of Deep Learning with TensorFlow' 600$ course that was taught and graded by a teacher.
+During my semester abroad in South Korea I completed Kadenze's 'Creative Applications of Deep Learning with TensorFlow' 600$ course that was taught and graded by a teacher.
 The course was paid by University of Twente and is part of my undergraduate degree credits.
 Here are some of the examples of the works I produced in the course:

 ## CycleGAN: From apple to orange